Custody sentences

 Probation

 A judge may order probation as part of a sentence that follows time spent in custody.
 A probation order requires you to abide by certain conditions, usually including reporting to a probation officer.
-To learn more about probation, Serving a Community Sentence.
+To learn more about probation, see Serving a Community Sentence.

 The court may order that you be designated (officially identified) as a dangerous offender.
 Dangerous offender designations are for offenders convicted of dangerous, violent or sexual offences and who demonstrate a high risk for committing further violent or sexual crimes in future.